rosemelissa/playlist-converter-frontend/README.md

 ## Running locally

-Clone the repo and run `yarn` to install dependencies
+Clone the repo and run `yarn` to install dependencies.

+Replace the values in /src/constants.ts with whatever URLs you will use for your deployed/local React app.

 ### Set up YouTube API